SergioAlberca/podcast-app/README.md

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
 2. Clone this repo using `git clone https://github.com/SergioAlberca/podcast-app.git`
 3. Move to the appropriate directory: `cd podcast-app`.<br />
+4. Create a `.env.local` file with environment variables which are written below.
-4. Run `npm i` in order to install dependencies and clean the git repo.<br />
+5. Run `npm i` in order to install dependencies and clean the git repo.<br />
     _At this point you can run `npm run dev` to see the podcast app at `http://127.0.0.1:5173/`._
-5. Run `npm run build` to create the production package.
+6. Run `npm run build` to create the production package.
-6. Run `npm run lint` to check lint.
+7. Run `npm run lint` to check lint.
-7. Run `npm run test` to run the test suites.
+8. Run `npm run test` to run the test suites.
-8. Run `npm run coverage` to generate the coverage folder.
+9. Run `npm run coverage` to generate the coverage folder.

 ## Documentation